 The Elder Scrolls 6 news

 Aside from the official reveal at the Bethesda E3 2018 showcase, there has not been much in the name of ‘new’ The Elder Scrolls 6 news for some time, but here is what we know so far.
-On YouTube’s Live at E3 stream, Howard confirmed that The Elder Scrolls 6 is one of three projects being developed internally at the company, IGN reported in June 2016.
-We do not know what these two other mysterious projects are yet.
-Rumour has it the last of these three games will be announced at E3 2018.
+On YouTube’s Live at E3 stream in 2016, Howard confirmed that The Elder Scrolls 6 is real and is one of three projects being developed internally at the company.
+One project remains unknown, but the other was announced in summer 2018 - here's everything we know about the Fallout 76 release date.

-“I could sit here and explain the game to you, and you would say, 'That sounds like you don't even have the technology.
-How long is that going to take?,” Howard says.
-“So it is something that's going to take a lot of time, what he have in mind for that game, and we actually have two other large projects we're also doing that are bigger than everything we've done.
+“I could sit here and explain the game to you, and you would say, ‘That sounds like you don’t even have the technology.
+How long is that going to take?,” Howard said.
+“So it is something that’s going to take a lot of time, what he have in mind for that game, and we actually have two other large projects we’re also doing that are bigger than everything we’ve done.
 People will probably hear about those even before Elder Scrolls 6.
-That'll make sense many years from now.”
+That’ll make sense many years from now.”

-On the other hand, 20 positions at Bethesda are being advertised, all based in Rockville, Maryland.
+On the other hand, several positions at Bethesda Game Studios are being advertised, all based in Rockville, Maryland.
 Meanwhile, in March 2018, the publisher opened a studio replete with a brand new team in Austin.
 Perhaps these developments will see these new hires working on The Elder Scrolls 6.
-Equally, they could be beavering away at the other two unknown Bethesda projects.
+Equally, they could be beavering away at the other two Bethesda projects.